Ngineer101/minimalizt/src/content/blog/automatic-embeddings-supabase-cloudflare-workers.md

 ## Add a vector column to your database table

-For the purpose of this post, let's create a table with this SQL script:
+For the purpose of this post, let's create a table with this SQL script.
+The `embedding` column will store the embeddings generated for each row.

 ```sql
 -- Create responses table